sherlifelix/blog/_posts/2019-02-23-common-symbols-used-in-the-english-language.md

 But as the era of computers and electronic communications began , Roy Thompson from Massachusetts used this symbol to denote a message being transferred from one computer to another.
 Thus evolved the symbol @ being used so widely in the internet world .
 It is also used in informal speech instead of the word 'at' , but it is recommended not to be used in the academic world or formal writing.

+## The Pound sign -
+This symbol has a varied list of uses in the current world.
+It was initially called the Pound sign , but later it caused confusion in Britain because of their currency - The Pound.
+Hence they started calling it as "The Number Sign" .
+So #2 would represent 'Number two'
+It got introduced in the telephone as well by Bell Laboratories , when the telephone was being invented.
+It was used to send some specific signals to the operating system of the telephone.The developers and technicians started calling it "Octothrope" because of its 8 sharp edges
+It is widely used by programmers these days , to represent comments inside code.
+And last, as all of us  well aware - The HashTag in Instagram , Twitter and other social media sites